Sreenivasulu-Kalluru/data-structures-and-algorithms-in-javascript/05-complexity/01-what-is-time-complexity/readme.md

 Mathematically, a logarithm is the inverse function or the opposite of an exponent.
 So if we have 2 to the power of 3, the logarithm is 3.
 If we have 2 to the power of 4, the logarithm is 4.
 If we have 2 to the power of 5, the logarithm is 5.
 And so on.

 If we look at the chart, we can see that the logarithmic line is almost flat.
 It does increase but at a much slower rate.
-So anny function or algorithm that uses logarithmic time is very efficient.
+So any function or algorithm that uses logarithmic time is very efficient.

 In the next lesson, I want to talk about `Big O notation` and how we can use it to describe the time complexity of a function.